the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ## 🧪 What Interviewers Got Right (And Improvement Ideas)

-### Sneak peeks
+### Use sneak peeks to elevate the conversation
-My favorite interviews gave me some small amount of "heads up" to gather context and quickly plan my approach before the actual meeting began.
+My favorite interviews gave me context ahead of time, allowing me to quickly plan my approach before the actual meeting.

 For example, for one interview, I was emailed a doc describing the general ML problem to be solved, giving me time to brainstorm before live coding in front of an audience with a ticking clock.

-This was genuinely a thrilling experience, so much so that I found myself extending the code well after the interviewer was over! 😆
+This was a genuinely enjoyable experience, so much so that I kept coding well after the interview ended.

+I'd love to see this interview style gain more traction.

-### Specific expectations per interview round
+### Clarify interview goals

-Interviewers, please try your best to convey what a given interview round aims to assess at the _very_ beginning.
+Interviewers, please try your best to convey what your round aims to assess at the _very_ beginning.
 The earlier and clearer the better.
 Heck, drop a clarifying line or two in the calendar invite.

-You don't need to be so specific as to give the candidate an unfair advantage, but why not set them up for success when otherwise they'll just be studying and preparing for the wrong type of content?
+You're not giving the candidate an unfair advantage here.
+You're setting them up for success so they don't study and prep for the wrong type of content.

-For example, if you're looking for specifics on how to solve agentic knowledge lookup, please make the goal crystal clear at the very beginning (and avoid tagging it with vague titles like "Architecture Design Interview").
-Otherwise, your candidate will waste both of your time talking through unnecessarily high-level arch diagrams, sequence flow, etc. when really you want to discuss agent-specific internal logic.
+For example, “Architecture Interview” can mean a dozen different things.
+Be explicit about what you’re looking for.

+If it’s how to do agentic tool routing, say so!

+ML Microservices?
+Great!

+No point in making candidates guess on the spot, and losing valuable time aligning on objectives.

+Instead, set the tone and contextualized the conversation.

-### Greater efficiency
+### Move fast!

 I had to pass up some otherwise very interesting roles simply because time ran out.

-I know recruiting is difficult, especially when you're juggling multiple candidates with the schedules of multiple busy stakeholders.
+I know that hiring is _tough_: you're juggling multiple candidates, various stakeholders, and fragmented schedules.

-But it seems odd to me that speed is still an issue here, in a world that has never moved faster.

-I'm curious how we could accelerate things so that time isn't what kills your offer.
+Still, I'm curious how we could accelerate things, and maximize the collective bang-for-buck.

-How can we maximize the collective bang-for-buck from a smaller set of interviews rather than relying on separate signals from the many various stakeholders across a fragmented schedule?

 **Panel interviews** seem to work wonders here.
 Maybe we can lean on more of these.

-And recruiters: if a candidate informs you of another offer, _please_ communicate that with the relevant folks ASAP, especially if the offer is time-sensitive.
-That way, you give both parties a shot at closing the deal, rather than leading to surprise, confusion, and mutual disappointment.
+Moreover, tight coordination and fast communication are non-negotiable — especially when a candidate is juggling multiple offers.

+If someone tells you they’re on a deadline, move.
+Or you might miss your chance.

 ## 🥳 The good news: I landed a new role!

 After 10 intense days of interviews, I was lucky to have a few great options to choose from.

-Having multiple offers provided negotiation leverage, the luxury of choice, and a clear finish line.

-But what struck me the most about this position was the amount of **clarity** it gave me.
+And with them, something even more valuable: clarity.

-I was able to carefully consider each opportunity and make an honest decision about what I wanted out of the role, and where I would make the greatest impact.
+I was able to carefully consider each opportunity and make an honest decision about my best path forward.

+I knew what I wanted out of my next role.
+I knew where I would make the greatest impact.

-And so, as it turns out, I ultimately accepted a "boomerang" offer, returning to my old home at Workday. 🪃
+So I said yes to a "boomerang" offer, returning to my old home at Workday. 🪃

 I was thrilled to learn my old team was tackling agentic problems similar to what I've been obsessed with this year.
-And I had the opportunity to pop back in like I'd never left, and pretend that the previous half-year was but a wild roller coaster of a dream.
+And the challenges they faced were exactly what I was looking for.

+A little ironic, maybe, but a fitting and satisfying ending to my job search journey nonetheless!

-Regardless of the boomerang conclusion, I've enjoyed reflecting on the full experience across multiple serious interview pipelines that led me to accepting my new role with clarity and conviction.
+Regardless of the boomerang conclusion, I've enjoyed reflecting on the full, transformative experience across the various interview pipelines that led me to accepting my new role with conviction.
-And I hope I illustrated this experience in a way that can benefit others navigating similar waters.
+I hope I illustrated this experience in a way that can benefit others navigating similar waters.

 ## Conclusion

-Unemployment is stressful.
-Interviews are stressful.
+Unemployment.
+Interviews.
-Uncertain futures are stressful.
+Uncertain futures.

+All of it is stressful and overwhelming.

+But you're not alone.

-But I encourage you to approach your job search with curiosity, enthusiasm, and confidence.
+Approach your job search with curiosity, confidence, and a builder's mindset.

-Not only does it lock in a powerful mindset, but it makes the experience less _work_ and more _fun_.
+Not only will it energize you, but it will make the experience less _work_ and more _fun_.

 And there is a lot of fun to be had.
-There's no shortage of interesting work out there, and exciting teams eager to welcome talented folks like yourself on board.
+There's no shortage of interesting work out there, and fantastic teams eager to welcome talented folks like you on board.

 I hope this post gives you a more complete picture of what real teams are looking for in their next AI / ML hire.
 And while I can't give you all the answers (not that either of us would want that, right?), I can do my best to share my experience, highlight relevant focus areas, and guide you towards mastering the right things.

-So, remember:
+If you found this helpful — or have your own tips or interview stories — I’d love to hear them.

+TL;DR for the road:
-- Build systems, not just models.
+- **Build systems**, not just models.
-- Embeddings are the secret sauce of AI.
+- **Master embeddings** — the secret sauce of AI.
-- EQ matters as much as IQ.
+- **Hone your soft skills**: EQ matters as much as IQ.
-- And your past challenges?
-They’re someone else’s roadmap, and you can steer the ship.
+- **Your past hurdles are your greatest asset**.
+Share your hard-won lessons.

 Happy hunting.
 You got this! 🙌